andersonopt/website/content/why-anderson.md

 # Why Anderson Optimization

-## **Automate time-consuming analysis to accelerate renewable energy development and maximize returns.**
+Automate time-consuming work and enhance your analytical capabilities to accelerate renewable energy and storage development and maximize returns.

 {{< /column >}}
 {{< /block >}}